openenclave/openenclave/docs/DesignDocs/libc_pthread_proposal.md

 all joinable.

 ### oe_thread_exit
 The function is used to exit the start_routine function.

-It will be wrapped to pthread_exit finally.
+oe_thread_exit is an internal function which will be wrapped to an external API pthread_exit.

 The work sequence should be like,
 * Parent thread(Enclave): call pthread_create() to create a new thread and then return.